tonadr1022/OpenGL_Renderer/README.md

 scenes extend the base scene class and instead use a component or [ECS](https://en.wikipedia.org/wiki/Entity_component_system).

+### Graphics Debugging

+After I started developing on Linux, I was able to use Renderdoc, a life-changing tool compared to only using log macros without the ability to trace through OpenGL calls.
+I hadn't been able to use it previously being on MacOS, and being able to see the exact state and order of each call was extremely useful in finding where issues were located.

 ## Dependencies

 - [GLFW](https://github.com/glfw/glfw): window creation and OpenGL context